shivam-soni-333/Video-Management-Website/README.md

  2.Convertion Process :-

-  -> This part is a little bit tricky and quite interesting and challenging for me since I need to use **ffmpeg and background processing**.
+  -> This part is a little bit tricky and quite interesting and challenging for me since I need to use **ffmpeg and background processing**.<br>
-  -> so basically i need to encode video (i change defination little bit ) so i am converting mp4 into mkv,avi,webm .
+  -> so basically i need to encode video (i change defination little bit ) so i am converting mp4 into mkv,avi,webm.<br>
   -> So here is my solution :-

    <img src="./images/upload_php.png" alt="upload functionality workflow"></img>